 Proton therapy with pencil beam scanning technology offers a way to target and treat bladder cancer with unprecedented accuracy.
 This type of proton therapy enables Scripps oncologists to aim radiation beams within a few millimeters of a tumor’s edge, minimizing exposure to healthy tissue and nearby organs, including the rectum, prostate, uterus, ovaries, bone marrow, and fallopian tubes.

 From diagnosis and treatment to navigation and support, Scripps offers comprehensive cancer care.
 Learn how proton therapy further complements these services.

 The clinical and scientific teams have more than 90 years of combined experience treating patients with proton therapy.
 Learn more about the experts at the center.

-Bladder cancers treated with proton therapy
+Types of bladder cancers treated with proton therapy include:

 Cancer treatment is a difficult time for both patients and their families.
 Understanding this, Scripps offers a wide variety of care to ease the burden.
 Learn more about the support services available to patients with bladder cancer.